IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 As mentioned above, protocols such as HTTP/2, QUIC, and TLS 1.3 offer a mechanism by which applications can send padding.
 WTF-PAD could therefore be implemented as an extension to any of these protocols, either by applications supplying padding distributions or the system learning them over time.

+- In the context of HTTP, Danezis {{danezis2009traffic}} proposed padding: URLs, content, and even HTML document structures to mask application data lengths.

 - Wright et al. {{wright2009traffic}} developed traffic morphing, which pads packets in such a way so as to make the sequence from one page have characteristics of another (non-monitored or benign) page.